aws-samples/amazon-sagemaker-studio-secure-data-science-workshop/README.md

 ## Overview

 Amazon SageMaker is a powerful enabler and a key component of a data science environment, but it’s only part of what is required to build a complete and secure data science environment.
-For more robust security you will need other AWS services such as Amazon CloudWatch, Amazon S3, and AWS VPC.
+For more robust security you will need other AWS services such as AWS VPC, AWS IAM, AWS KMS, Amazon CloudWatch, Amazon S3, and AWS Service Catalog just to name a few.
 This project aims to be an example of how to pull together these services, to use them together to create secure, self-service, data science environments.

+This github repository is a companion to the [Secure Data Science with Amazon SageMaker Studio Workshop]( https://catalog.us-east-1.prod.workshops.aws/v2/workshops/c882cd42-8ec8-4112-9469-9fab33471e85/en-US/).
+You can find detailed instructions for using the content of this github repository in the workshop.

 ## Table of Contents